 The test advertising campaign, which ran solely in the Chicago metro area, was designed to tell Rockford’s story, raise the community’s profile and begin to tease out business expansion and real estate development interest.
 It consisted of digital advertising, social media, out-of-home billboards and an innovative direct marketing technique executed with Fortune magazine.

 Digitally, we targeted a list of the websites of relevant business and local news verticals including Crain’s Chicago Business.
 Supported by social media channels Facebook and Instagram, our team produced high-quality videos for pre-roll ads with static banners as an integrated media campaign targeted at business and financial sectors, sub-sectors of manufacturing and logistics and more.
 Digital billboard ads rotated on the west-bound lane of I-90 near ORD to target Chicagoans as they drove on the most direct path into Rockford.

 With Fortune magazine, we custom-curated a list of 1,000 C-Suite executives in the Chicago metro area and sent them free Fortune magazines wrapped in messages from the Rockford Region business leaders touting, in their words, regional advantages such as speed-to-market building construction, customizing workforce pipelines, the strength of Rockford’s aerospace and advanced manufacturing ecosystems, welcoming diversity and more.

-Remarkably, and unfortunately, this is the first economic development marketing the Rockford Region has done in more than 20 years.
-Given that fact, the digital results were amazing: more than 70% lift in target Chicago Users YOY on the RAEDC’s website, KPI’s such as CTR that exceeded industry benchmarks, and ongoing campaign optimization that led to steady increases in performance from start to finish.
+Despite the fact this was the first significant external economic development marketing the Rockford Region had done in more than 20 years, the digital results were outstanding.
+The campaign generated more than 70% lift in Chicago visitors year-over on the RAEDC’s website.
+It drove CTR that exceeded national industry benchmarks.
+And, ongoing campaign optimization led to steady increases in performance from start to finish.